You can spend your money and buy the house, or you can spend your time and build the house. Either way, you pay for your house.

 Why Pay For Software When You Can Get It Free?

-Commercial open source and proprietary software each have advantages and disadvantages, and the choice as to which one is right for your company depends on the priority of the goals you have for your software integration projects and what tradeoffs you are willing to make.
+Open source and commercial proprietary software each have advantages and disadvantages, and the choice as to which one is right for your company depends on the priority of the goals you have for your software integration projects and what tradeoffs you are willing to make.
 While commercial open source data integration tools have matured considerably in the past several years, on a feature-by-feature comparison, they still can’t match the leading commercial offerings.
 A leading analyst firm stated in a research paper that open source adoption increases because it is often considered “good enough.”
-In an article in the New York Times entitled, “Open Source and the Challenge of Making Money,” commercial open source software vendors discuss that they offer free open source software to get a project going, and then internally develop applications for upsale that “actually make the source project useful.”
+In an article in the New York Times entitled, “Open Source and the Challenge of Making Money,” commercial open source software vendors discuss that they offer free open-source software to get a project going, and then internally develop applications for upsale that “actually make the source project useful.”

-If your IT staff is robust enough to tackle with little or no support or training third party written code that is “good enough” but possibly not yet “useful” and effectively speak to the community of developers for bug fixes and updates, then open source is an economical option.
+If your IT staff is robust enough to tackle with little or no support or training third-party written code that is “good enough” but possibly not yet “useful” and effectively speak to the community of developers for bug fixes and updates, then open source is an economical option.
 Keep these mitigating factors in mind:

-Cost of support – While the software is free, any outside support and training that is required will be expensive, both in terms of fees and in down time waiting for community help
+Cost of support – While the software is free, any outside support and training that is required will be expensive, both in terms of fees and in downtime waiting for community help

 Time to market – It will take longer to implement the less well-developed open source software, so if project completion time is a factor, you should consider your time-to-market tradeoff for upfront purchase expense